jcuenod/bibletech/_posts/2017-07-27-unicode-hebrew-fonts.md

 <img src="{{ site.baseurl }}/img/post-font-cardo-sil-sbl.jpg" alt="Hebrew Fonts: Cardo, Ezra SIL, SBL Hebrew">

 One thing to note about Cardo is that it's just a regular font that supports a large selection of glyphs so it's likely to have a lot more support for weird characters than the others here which are made for particular use cases.

+Something to be aware of is that the designer who made SBL Hebrew was involved in some of the fonts above (I think you can recognise his style).

 You may be wondering what the difference is between SBL Biblit and SBL Hebrew.
 It's not difficult to guess, Biblit combines SBL's Greek and Hebrew fonts into one: